armaanPy/docker-tutorial/README.md

 - A container is an isolated and secured shipping container created from an image that can be run, started, stopped, moved and deleted.

+## Docker Compose

+- Docker Compose defines services using a YAML configuration file.
+  - A service is basically a container at runtime.
+- Docker Compose can:
+  - Build one or more images.
+  - Start and stop services.
+  - View the status of running services.
+  - Stream the log ouput of running services.

+## Docker Compose Commands

+- docker-compose build
+  - Will take docker-compose YAML file and based on the services defined there will build our images.
+- docker-compose up
+  - Run the containers and bring them up.
+- docker-compose down
+  - Bring everything down.

+## Communication between multiple Containers

+- Lets say you have an application with a frontend UI, some API's and a backend database, and all of these services are running in separate containers.
+  - All of these containers will need to communicate with each other to work.
+    - We can do this with a Bridge Network.

+## Bridge Network

+- A Bridge Network is a way to create a bridge so that data can flow between containers.
+  - This allows containers and the services within them to actually talk to each other back and forth.
+    - As long as they have access to that bridge, they can talk.

 ### Dockerfiles

 - Dockerfiles work similar to a compiler that will compile code into a binary.